tayseerk/csf2024/assignment5/csf_assign05/csf_assign05/README.txt

 After the server accesses the 'tables' map and performs an operation/command, the server unlocks 'mutex_for_tables'.
 This prevents lost updates or inconsistent states (race conditions) since only one client thread at a time can safely create a new table into the map or read from it.
+- For autocommit mode, when a request accesses a table such as in GET or SET, they must be locked before the request is carried out and after the request is finished.
+To ensure this, the requests first retrieve a pointer to the table.
+If the client is in autocommit mode, the request will automatically lock and unlock the table using the table's 'pthread_mutex_lock' and 'pthread_mutex_unlock' using the table's lock() and unlock() functions.
+This must happen upon starting and ending the request.
 - For transaction mode, I used 'pthread_mutex_trylock' for locking tables in order to prevent deadlocks.
 When the trylock fails because another transaction is holding the lock, the current transaction fails, all changes are rolled back, and a 'FAILED' response is given to the client.
 By doing this, indefinite blocking for a lock already in transaction mode doesn't occur, which prevents cyclic